psuvillager/CSS-manipulation/README.md

 `document.styleSheets[0].addRule(".demoClass", "background-color: blue")`

 `insertRule(rule, index)`	FireFox	This is the same as IE save the rule is bundle in one string. .demoClass {background-color: blue}.
 `removeRule([index])`	   IE	      This will remove the first rule of the stylesheet if no index is specified or the rule at the index position.
 `deleteRule(index)`	      FireFox	This is the same as IE, it will remove the rule at the index position.

 __Properties__
-cssRules[]	FireFox	An array containing the rules for the current styleSheet rules[]	IE	An array containing the rules for the current styleSheet disabled	all	True if this stylesheet is disabled, false if its active. href	all	The source URL of this stylesheet, if any. imports[]	IE	An array of all the @import(ed) rules. length	all	The number of stylesheets in the array media	all	The media this stylesheet is active for (not always screen!) ownerNode	FireFox	returns the DOM parent of this object, usually link or style. owningElement	IE	returns the DOM parent of this object, usually link or style. ownerRule	FireFox	If this sheet is a child via @import, this points to the parent. parentStyleSheet	all	If this sheet is the product of a @page or @import, this property references the parent stylesheet. title	all	If the style or link tag defined a title attribute, here it is. type	all	If the style or link tag defined a type (text/css), here it is. document.stylesheets[x].cssRules[]
+`cssRules[]`	      FireFox	An array containing the rules for the current styleSheet
+`rules[]`	         IE	      An array containing the rules for the current styleSheet
+`disabled`	         all	   True if this stylesheet is disabled, false if its active.
+`href`	            all	   The source URL of this stylesheet, if any.
+`imports[]`	         IE	      An array of all the @import(ed) rules.
+`length`	            all	   The number of stylesheets in the array
+`media`	            all	   The media this stylesheet is active for (not always screen!)
+`ownerNode`	         FireFox	Returns the DOM parent of this object, usually link or style.
+`owningElement`	   IE	      Returns the DOM parent of this object, usually link or style.
+`ownerRule`	         FireFox	If this sheet is a child via @import, this points to the parent.
+`parentStyleSheet`	all	   If this sheet is the product of a @page or @import, this property references the parent stylesheet.
+`title`	            all	   If the style or link tag defined a title attribute, here it is.
+`type`	            all	   If the style or link tag defined a type (text/css), here it is.

+__document.stylesheets[x].cssRules[]__

-Once you have a styleSheet selected, you can access the __individual rules__ via the rules[] array for Internet Explorer or the cssRules[] array for Mozilla.
+Once you have a styleSheet selected, you can access the individual rules via the rules[] array for Internet Explorer or the cssRules[] array for Mozilla.
 For instance if you have a stylesheet defined as such…

 `<style>
    .global { background-color: white }